 - The centers are designed to allow cooperative research across many individual projects leading to strong contributions to the industry.

 - The centers provide recognition for Purdue as the source of research leadership for the hospitality and tourism industries.

 - The centers allow graduate students to contribute to a major area of problems, and to be more fully recognized for this effort.

-Arthur Avery Foodservice Research Laboratory
+Arthur C. Avery Foodservice Research Center

 This program is designed to conduct research in the areas of facility design, both production and customer service; the development and improvement of foodservice production equipment; and the development of new or improved food products.
 While technical in nature, the research is designed to support the search for solutions to current management problems.

 This research center provides information relating to lodging operations in all venues, including hotels, timeshares, resorts, casinos, cruise ships, assisted living properties, and bed and breakfast operations.
 Topic areas include human resources management, service quality management, training technologies, the operations of multiuse resort communities, lodging product design, and finance.

 Purdue Tourism & Hospitality Research Center